social-streets/the-slice/site-template/src/data/articles/sarah-chapman-matchstick-girl-campaign-memorial.md

 tags:
   - "features"
 featuredImage: "/images/Matchgirls-Union-Committee-Sarah-Chapman-Ringed-1888.jpg"
+author: "nicola-rushton"
+excerpt: "Sam Johnson, 53, went to find the grave of her great-grandmother Sarah Chapman after discovering she was one of the Matchgirls.
+She was shocked to find that Sarah had been buried in an unmarked pauper’s grave and planned to erect a headstone - only to learn the site is under threat."
 ---

 Citizen journalist Nicola Rushton talks to Sam Johnson, a descendant of one of the women who led the Match Girls riots, about her campaign to acknowledge the contributions of the lesser-known working women who took part in the 1888 strike at the Bryant and May factory.